elweday1/my-resumes/resumes/main.typ

 #edu(
   institution: personal_info("Helwan University"),
-  dates: dates-helper(start-date: "Oct 2021", end-date: "June 2026"),
+  dates: "June 2026",
   degree: "B.S. in Computer Engineering",
 )
-- *Coursework*: Operating Systems, Object Oriented Programming, Data Structures and Algorithms, Databases, Computer Architecture, Microprocessors & Microcontrollers

 == Work Experience

 #work(
   title: "Software Engineer Intern",
   location: "Zurich, Switzerland",
-  company: "Google Deepmind",
+  company: "Google Deepmind (Gemini)",
-  dates: dates-helper(start-date: "Jun 2025", end-date: "Sep 2025"),
+  dates: "Jun 2025 - Sep 2025",
 )
-- Engineered components for an internal Gemini tool, integrating Google AI infrastructure to facilitate and automate agent-based software engineering tasks.
+- Developed agentic workflows and built a novel internal productivity platform on an advanced agent orchestration engine with the Gemini team.
+- Engineered a unified knowledge retrieval system using Angular, Kotlin, and Google RPC services to facilitate cross-organizational data access and provide contextual grounding for language models.
-- Shipped key features and enhanced testing infrastructure for the Gemini Web App, improving application reliability for millions of users.
+- Shipped critical features, resolved production bugs, and enhanced the testing infrastructure for the Gemini Web App, directly improving application reliability for millions of users.
-- Integrated generative AI models into developer tools to directly enhance productivity and streamline internal engineering workflows.

 #work(
   title: "Software Engineer CO-OP",
   location: "Cairo, EG (Hybrid)",
   company: "Siemens",
-  dates: dates-helper(start-date: "Aug 2024", end-date: "May 2025"),
+  dates: "Aug 2024 - May 2025",
 )
 - Owned the end-to-end delivery of multiple full-stack features for QuestaOne, a next-generation hardware IDE, from design through implementation and testing.
 - Engineered a performant tree-view component to parse and manage large-scale design templates from the filesystem, directly improving the speed and usability of the designer workflow.